 Complete this process on all your cylinder head intake ports.
 Smooth out the full surface, all the way to the intake valves without affecting the valve seat at all – that’s very important.
 Blow the metal filings out with compressed air when you’ve done all the port runners.

 5. Go for the gusto.

 You’ve gone this far, so what are a few more measly hours…or days?
 Do the exact same procedure on the intake manifold, matching the intake ports to the cylinder head in size and shape.

 Free-flowing intake runners let you pump more air into the engine, achieving maximum potential for very little coin.

 If you’re planning on changing up your exhaust for a more free-flowing system, you might as well clean up the exhaust ports at the same time.

 If you’re serious about making power from your engine, establish a baseline.
 Get a dyno test before you get all up in that business, and then re-test on a dyno once you’ve finished your engine work.
-A couple hundred bucks will get you bragging rights on paper!
+A couple of hundred bucks will get you bragging rights on paper!

 About the Author

 We here at WheelScene are a group of like-minded automotive enthusiasts.
 We love all aspects of self-powered, wheeled machines that transport us to places both real and imaginary.
 From taking them apart to putting them back together, from old to new, from everyday family haulers to high-performance models and racing cars, WheelScene loves it all!
-Jason Unrau is an automotive writer with 15 years experience in the automotive industry.
+Jason Unrau is an automotive writer with 15 years of experience in the automotive industry.
 Based out of Winnipeg, Canada, he has always been around cars and car repairs from an early age.
-He is a Certified Technology Expert and wants to share about his hands-on and service advisory experience.
+He is a Certified Technology Expert and wants to share his hands-on and service advisory experience.
 Learn more about WheelScene.